syncfusion-content/windowsforms-docs/WindowsForms/AutoComplete/faq/How-to-delete-the-items-in-the-list-at-run-time.md

 ---
 layout: post
-title: How to delete the items in the list at run time
+title: How to delete the items in the list at run time | WindowsForms | Syncfusion
 description: How to delete the items in the list at run time
 platform: WindowsForms
 control: Tools